Seattle Nursing Home Lawyers

 In addition to other remedies available under the law, a vulnerable adult who has been subjected to abandonment, abuse, financial exploitation, or neglect either while residing in a facility or in the case of a person residing at home who receives care from a home health, hospice, or home care agency, or an individual provider, shall have a cause of action for damages on account of his or her injuries, pain and suffering, and loss of property sustained thereby.
 (Emphasis added.)

-The law provides that a successful plaintiff will receive an award including actual damages and costs of litigation, including attorney’s fees.
-The costs of a guardian or any experts necessary in the case are included as costs of litigation.
+The law provides that a successful plaintiff will receive an award, including actual damages and litigation costs, as well as attorney’s fees.
+The costs of a guardian or any experts necessary in the case are included as litigation costs.

 RCW 74.34.020 also defines these important terms: